levinkkk/BRBluetoothManager/README.md

 BRBluetoothManager
 ==================

-A helper library for transferring files between iOS devices
+A helper library for transferring files between iOS devices - NOT READY FOR USE.